sd2020spring/PyRacer-The-Game/README.md

 Vivid Sound × Hybrid Colors: Sonic Colors Original Soundtrack; Wave Master.

-*All other source files were either royalt-free or made in-house.*
+*All other source files were either royalty-free or made in-house.*